Medicaid Eligibility and Your Home

 - When the property is transferred to your spouse;

 - If you have a child who is disabled or under the age of 21;

 - If you have an adult child who has acted as your caretaker;

 - If you have a sibling who has lived in the home over the previous year.

 In some situations where you retain part ownership of your home while receiving benefits, the program may be entitled to place a lien on the property after your death.
 Creating a trust to protect your home can avoid this, but action must be taken at least five years before long term care is required.

 Contact Us Today for Help

 At Cavallo & Cavallo, we know how easily the high cost of long term care services can wipe out all your assets.
-To discuss ways you can protect yourself and your home, contact our New York medicaid planning attorneys and request a consultation in our Bronx or New Rochelle office today.
+To discuss ways you can protect yourself and your home, contact our New York medicaid planning attorneys and request a consultation in our Bronx or Westchester office today.